-After the resting echo, we inject a contrast agent (special liquid) through a small, plastic needle into a vein in your arm, ready for the second echo.
-The contrast helps to give clear pictures of your heart for your consultant to see on the screen.
+After the resting echo, we inject a contrast agent medicine through a small, plastic needle into a vein in your arm, ready for the second echo.
+The contrast helps to give clear pictures of your heart for your doctor to see on the screen.

 You will then be asked to walk on a treadmill or pedal an exercise bike.
-If you are not able to exercise, we will inject some dobutamine into a vein in your arm instead.
+If you are not able to exercise, we will inject some medicine (dobutamine or regadenoson) into a vein in your arm instead.
 This makes your heart work in the same way it does during exercise, beating harder and faster.
 Your doctor will take the second echo when your heart rate is increasing.
-Your heart rate is monitored during the entire test.
+Your heart rate and blood pressure are monitored during the entire test.

-Sometimes your doctor may decide it is better if you have the dobutamine injection, even if you are able to do the exercise.
+Sometimes your doctor may decide it is better if you have the medicine (dobutamine or regadenoson) injection, even if you are able to do the exercise.
 The decision depends on your condition, and your doctor will discuss this with you before the test.